 - Help you practise workplace skills and attitudes, like teamwork, communication skills, and flexibility

 - Help you figure out what you like to do and what you’re good at

 If you’re living on your own, getting a job is a positive way to make money that doesn’t put you at risk.

 Before you start your work search, it’s a good idea to look after the following items:

-- Get a SIN or Social Insurance Number.
-Employers and banks need you to have to have your SIN number.
-To get a SIN you need a Canadian birth certificate or proof that you’re entitled to be in Canada.
-Find out how to apply
+- Get a Social Insurance Number (SIN).
+Employers and banks need you to have to have your SIN.
+To get a SIN, you need a Canadian birth certificate or proof that you’re entitled to be in Canada.
+Find out how to apply for your SIN.

 - Open a bank account.
 You will need a bank account so you or your employer can deposit your paycheque.
-Visit Managing Money and More for more information.
+Read Youth: Learn to Manage Your Money for more information.